 “Drawing out ideas” with Business and Industry

 I am very fortunate to be able to “picture ideas” with some of the most innovative and world class businesses and industries.
-My visual storytelling approach helps business and industry to draw out their ideas and visualise their goals.
+My visual storytelling approach helps business and industry to draw out their ideas, visualise their goals and team vision.
 You can see how my graphic recording below also helps business and industry to put people in the picture using a range of visual storytelling approaches from ‘live’ graphic recording, creating infographic illustrations and drawn animations.

 Australian Sugarcane Industry Futures Forum

 I love working with industry, particularly in regional Australia so when Sugar Research Australia engaged me to graphically record their inaugural Australian Sugarcane Industry Futures Forum I got to visit beautiful Mackay.
 This important Forum brought together all parts of the sugarcane industry from growers, millers and peak industry bodies to workforce and skilling, government, economics and policy makers to futurists, technologists and research and development organisations and I was there to visually capture the discussions about the future pathways for the Australian sugarcane industry.
 It was great being back in cane country again and catching up with the leaders and innovators in this industry and a BIG thank you for your amazing feedback on my visual too!

 I worked with North Queensland Bulk Ports Corporation (NQBP) (http://www.nqbp.com.au) to help them visually communicate their environmental and sustainability stories, both internally with staff and externally with stakeholders and the community.
 NQBP is one of Australia’s largest port authorities by tonnage throughput with more than half of Queensland’s trade, by tonnage, passing through their ports (which include Weipa, Abbot Point, Mackay and Hay Point).
 As shown below I will be using a range of visual storytelling approaches to help NQBP communicate their environmental stories.